The Benefits of a Central AC Unit

 Clean the Condenser Unit

-A condenser unit that is dirty will limit air flow, reduce system efficiency and drive up energy costs.
-To prevent the accumulation of dirt and debris switch off the power supply to the compressor unit prior to when you begin cleaning.
-Then, using a garden hose, gently wash the fan blades and coil fins to remove dirt leaves, twigs and other debris.
-After washing using a paper towel and spray for sanitation to clean and disinfect the fan blades.
-Also, straighten any bent fins that could be caused by the wind or other weather conditions.
+A condenser that is dirty can reduce air flow, decrease the efficiency of your system and increase energy costs.
+To prevent the accumulation of dirt and debris shut off the power to the compressor unit prior to when you begin cleaning.
+Then, with a garden hose and a sponge, gently clean the blades and fins of your fan to eliminate dirt, twigs and leaves.
+After washing the blades, wipe them using a paper towel and a sanitation spray.
+It is also a good idea to straighten any bent fins, which could be caused by winds or other weather conditions.

 Line Sets

-If your central air conditioner has been in use for more than 10 years, you should engage a professional to check the line sets.
-These are the copper tubes that connect the indoor evaporator coil and the outdoor compressor and condenser.
-The lines are a conduit for refrigerant and any cracks or rust may cause leaks that will result in inadequate cooling and expensive costs for utility.
+If your central air conditioner is more than 10 years old, you should have a professional inspect the lines, the copper tubes that connect the indoor air conditioning evaporator coil and the outdoor compressor and condenser unit.
+The lines are a conduit for refrigerant and any cracks or rust can cause leaks that will lead to poor cooling and high utility bills.

 Air Filter

-To increase the efficiency of your AC system, you should change your air filter regularly.
-The frequency of changing your air filter is contingent on how often you use the AC and how many furry family members are in the home, and how much dust accumulates.
-A typical air filter should last between two weeks and one month during the cooling season.
+To enhance the performance of your AC system, you should change your air filter regularly.
+The frequency of change varies based on how often your AC runs, the amount of furry family members and how much dust you collect in your home.
+In general, a standard air filter can last for about two weeks or a month in the cooling season.

 Condensate Drain Line

-If your condensation drain line is blocked by algae, mold or bugs, the accumulated water on the evaporator coil will not be able to flush away.
-This can cause a flooded home, water damage and the growth of mold and mildew.
-The float switch on your indoor coil will shut down the system when it detects a blockage in the drain line.
+If your condensation drain line gets blocked by mold, algae or bugs, the water that collects on the evaporator coil won’t be able to be flushed away.
+This can result in a flood-prone home, water damage, and the growth of mildew and mold.
+In order to prevent this the float switch close to your indoor evaporator coil will shut off the system if it senses that the drain line has become blocked.